HerbScientist

 Okay, fellow geeks, let’s start out like good reductionist scientists and take a look at the fatty acid composition of coconut oil.
 This is the basis for explaining how coconut oil might work for different health benefits.

-As you look at this table, note that the many warnings that you may have heard or read about the dangers of consuming saturated fatty acids (e.g., the first 8 listed below) are just medical bunk.
+As you look at this table, note that the many warnings you may have heard or read about the dangers of consuming saturated fatty acids (e.g., the first 8 listed below) are just medical bunk.
 Dr. Oz is a leading proponent of this paranoia, which has never been supported by good science.
 We all know by now that he is clueless about saturated fats anyway, so I rest my case.
 Don’t get me started on that guy.

 (from The Coconut Research Center)